OsamuTakahashi/bolt/Readme.md

 dbClient.executeQuery("SELECT * FROM test_tbl01").headOption
 ```

-You can use ResultSet safely as like this.
+You can use ResultSet safely like this.

 ```scala
 dbClient.executeQuery("SELECT * FROM test_tbl01").autoclose(